 It took decades for the printing press to show a clear economic impact.
 Why?
 Because you didn't just need a press; you needed widespread literacy, new distribution networks (booksellers), and new business models (publishing houses).

-The same thing happened with the internet.
-Companies spent millions on websites and email in the late '90s, but productivity didn't spike until they fundamentally redesigned their processes around the technology.
+A similar pattern emerged with the internet.
+While companies initially invested heavily, the most significant productivity gains were realized by those who rethought and redesigned their processes to fully leverage the new technology.
 You had to rethink supply chains, customer service, and marketing from the ground up.

 So, when you pilot your first AI tool and the ROI isn't immediate, do not panic.
 You're measuring the wrong thing.